 This course is geared toward the more technical and mathematical aspects of physics and is intended for college- bound students planning on a major in any medical, engineering, computer, or math related career.
 This laboratory course focuses on concepts and principles of motion, forces and energy as they relate to increasingly complex systems of technology.
-Students engage in investigations to understand and explain motion, forces and energy in a variety of inquiry and design scenarios that incorporate real- world application.
+Students engage in investigations to understand and explain motion, forces and energy in a variety of inquiry and design scenarios that incorporate realworld application.

-AP410 AP Biology Grade Level: 11, 12

-Length/Credit: 1 year - 1.0 credit Prerequisite: Biology, Chemistry
+AP410 AP Biology Grade Level: 11, 12 Length/Credit: 1 year - 1.0 credit Prerequisite: Biology g≙⊘\$

-Advanced Placement Biology is a first-year collegelevel course in biology with topics such as biochemistry, classical and molecular genetics, plant/animal anatomy and physiology, behavior, bioenergetics, cellular structure and function, and completion of all twelve required AP Lab Studies.
+Advanced Placement Biology is a first-year college-level course in biology with topics such as biochemistry, classical and molecular genetics, plant/animal anatomy and physiology, behavior, bioenergetics, cellular structure and function, and completion of all twelve required AP Lab Studies.

-AP411 AP Chemistry Grade Level: 11, 12

-Prerequisite: Algebra II or Integrated Math II
+AP411 AP Chemistry Grade Level: 11, 12 Length/Credit: 1 year - 1.0 credit Prerequisite: Integrated Math III and Chemistry